No booking fees on the app

 Leeds to Manchester Piccadilly train timetable

-From Leeds to Manchester Piccadilly, take the fastest train in 1h 2m, typically 1h 10m.
-Daily, 146 trains depart from Leeds, with the first at 00:04 and the last at 23:20.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Leeds to Manchester Piccadilly on the fastest train in 1h 2m, usually 1h 10m.
+Each day, 147 trains leave from Leeds, starting at 00:24 and ending at 23:20.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 | Departs | Arrives | Operator | ||